WoodsCharlie/MoonBoard-Classifier/README.md

 # MoonBoard

 This repo is an experimental for utilizing Machine Learning technology for Rock Climbing training board named *MoonBoard*.
+The foundation of this repository is pulled from https://github.com/mshr-h/moonboard-ml.

 ## Directory organization